jwmng/extratrees/README.md

 1. `sklearn` uses [pre-sorting][presort] of attributes
 2. Its really fast Cython optimisations
-3. Numpy can do fast operations on rows as well as columns, whereas do the nature of python lists, only one of those is fast
+3. Numpy can do fast operations on rows as well as columns, whereas due to the nature of python lists, only one 'axis' is fast to operate on.

-Presorting in without using numpy/Cyton does not seem to improve the result here much.
+Presorting in without using numpy or Cyton does not seem to improve the result here much, since the required transposes are _really_ slow.

 ## Installation